 The Festival also tries to punctuate the week of the edition with other screenings of works that for some reason fit into the thematic line-up, which can be shown at the opening, in parallel sessions or at the closing.

-c) Trailer or 2-minute excerpt of the film in video and DCP format;
+c) Trailer or 2-minute extract from the film in video and DCP format;

 j) Other material available for promotion (posters, press kits, etc.).